gh18/InternetProtocols/ReadMe.md

-A simple ASN Tracing tool
+A simple ASN Tracing script

 - uses 'traceroute' shell command to trace Domain Names or IP Addresses
 - then uses open sources to get information about IP addresses through the route